pakaashok/Backstage/README.md

 * **GitHub Username**: The individual to be invited.
 * **Repository Name**: The target project repository.
 * **Team Name**: The specific GitHub team to manage the repo.

+### 2️⃣ Backstage Scaffolder Executes Template
+* **Step A (Fetch): Loads configuration from onboarding-skeleton/ and injects variables like githubUser.

+* **Step B (Publish): Creates the repository quantum-lab-x/<repoName> with repoVisibility: public.